emrichmp/myBPI/dev_planning.md

 [] - figure out profile component issue
 [] - do profile component and use redux to update the states [X] - figure out how to display data in a graph
-[] - style and place graph correctly
+[X] - style and place graph correctly
 [] - Write in axis
 [] - get onHover to work
 [] - Do README